Partnerships, memberships and special initiatives

 CSU researchers served as Lead Authors on current and previous Intergovernmental Panel on Climate Change (IPCC) assessment reports and have led the development of the soils components of the IPCC Guidelines for National Greenhouse Gas Inventories.
 CSU faculty contributed significantly to the Panel’s analyses in climate modeling, greenhouse gas inventory and mitigation, carbon cycle science, terrestrial carbon stocks, and more.
 Their work contributed to the Panel’s sharing in the 2007 Nobel Peace Prize.

-Colorado State University faculty are engaged in a number of collaborative international partnerships related to the environment.
-CSU’s international environmental projects have included climate change and ecosystems work in Antarctica; work with the Agharkar Institute (governmental research institute) in Pune, India, to develop bioremediation technology for the cleanup of wastewater contaminated with explosives; international projects on river and stream ecology; a monumental, long- term water project in Egypt funded by the nation’s government; and a special partnership between the China Academy of Sciences and CSU’s Natural Resource Ecology Laboratory focused on carbon sequestration and the environment.
+Colorado State University faculty are engaged in a number of wide-ranging and ongoing collaborative international partnerships related to environmental, social, and/or economic aspects of sustainability.
+Here are just a few examples: climate change and ecosystems work in Antarctica; work with the Agharkar Institute (governmental research institute) in Pune, India, to develop bioremediation technology for the cleanup of wastewater contaminated with explosives; international projects on river and stream ecology; a monumental, long-term water project in Egypt funded by the nation’s government; and a special partnership between the China Academy of Sciences and CSU’s Natural Resource Ecology Laboratory focused on carbon sequestration and the environment.

 North American UNESCO Water Center